-What happens for the Animal Crossing New Year's event?
+What will the Animal Crossing: New Horizons New Year's event include?

 What to do for Animal Crossing New Year's event

 Start the event off right by talking to Tom Nook and Isabelle.
-Nook will give you 5 poppers to celebrate with while Isabelle will give you a Light Stick to wave around.
-It's a good idea to dress up in fun festive clothes to celebrate the coming year.
-You'll have plenty of time to do this as the fireworks don't begin until midnight.
+Nook will give you five poppers to celebrate with while Isabelle will give you a light stick to wave around.
+You can make things more fun by dressing up in festive clothes to celebrate the coming year.

 Animal Crossing New Year's items

-Tom Nook runs a stand during the festivities where players can purchase special hats for 500 Bells or 5-packs of poppers for 300 Bells.
+Tom Nook runs a stand during the festivities where players can purchase special hats for 500 Bells or five-packs of poppers for 300 Bells.
 The thing is, the hats come in two different styles — a pointed party hat or a colorful top hat — and come in four different colors each.
-However, Nook will only allow you to buy four hats this night.
+However, Nook will only sell one hat type.
 You'll either need to trade with friends or wait for the next New Year's event to obtain the rest of the hat variations.

-If you use the Nook Shopping app, select the Special Goods option, and then go to the Seasonal section, you'll find several New Year's items for purchase from Dec 26th - Dec 31st.
+Several New Year's items are available for purchase from Dec 26th - Dec 31st.
+To access them, use the Nook Shopping app, select the Special Goods option, and then go to the Seasonal tab.

 |Name